codeneuro/neurofinder-python/README.md

 This repository contains a module and a CLI for working with neuron finding algorithm results.
 It is used by the [neurofinder](https://github.com/codeneuro/neurofinder) benchmarking challenge to compare ground truth results to results from submitted algorithms.

-You can use it to compare ground truth against algorithm results and load result files in standard formats, either as a command line tool, or as a module inside a python project.
+You can use it to compare ground truth against algorithm results and load result files in standard formats, either as a command line tool, or as a module inside a python project (supports Python 2.7 and 3.4).

 ## install